elsayed100/sales-management-analysis-project/README.md

 ## Project Steps:
 1. Restore .bak database to SQL Server.
 2. cleaning and joining data using SQL Server.
-3. Export cleaned Data from privious step to CSV files.
+3. Export cleaned Data from privious step to CSV files to be used in Power BI.
 4. Visualize data using Power BI.

 ## Data Cleaning & Transformation using SQL: